 We extend you a warm welcome to our long established family practices, offering an extensive range of high quality dental treatments carried out in a friendly and comfortable environment.

-If we need to use a drill, for example, that surgery is then out of action for up to an hour after that patient leaves to let things settle, and then for a further 30 minutes to enable us to thoroughly clean the surgery and set up for the next patient.
+Many of our procedures result in the production of airborne particles.
+If we need to use a drill, for example, that surgery is then out of action for up to 30 minutes after that patient leaves to let things settle, and then for a further 20 minutes to enable us to thoroughly clean the surgery and set up for the next patient.
 Therefore, each dentist now requires two surgeries and can see far fewer patients in a day than before.
 As you can see, it really is not business as usual and it won’t be whilst these important infection control procedures remain in place.

 The team are working extremely hard to try and accommodate patients in these difficult circumstances.
 If you have a dental problem, please give us a call and we will ask one of our dentists to speak to you and book you an appointment where necessary.
 We are here to help.

-Our hygienists are now beginning to treat patients who have periodontal disease (gum disease).
+Our hygienists are now able to treat patients who have periodontal disease (gum disease).
 They are not yet undertaking routine scale and polishes or stain removal.
 At present a hygiene appointment will involve assessing current condition, providing oral hygiene advice and using hand instruments as required.
 We have extended the length of a hygiene appointment to accommodate this change and the cost for this is now £65.
 If we used the ultrasonic scaler or Airflow at this time which both create a water aerosol, we would then have to ‘fallow’ the surgery for an hour after each appointment and this would involve an additional charge.
-If you are having an issue with your gums and believe you would benefit from a hygiene appointment, please give us a call and we can arrange for a hygienist to give you a call back to discuss.
+If you believe you would benefit from a hygiene appointment, please give us a call and we can arrange for a hygienist to give you a call back.

-The next step is to introduce some routine check-up appointments where space in the appointment books allow.
-Our dentists will be risk assessing all of their patients and will personally contact those that are high risk first.
+Unfortunately we are currently still having to cancel routine appointments.
+We understand that this is frustrating and want to explain the reason for this.
+See link: ‘Cancelling of Routine Appointments’.
+As soon as it is feasible, the next step will be to re-introduce routine check-up appointments where space in the appointment books allow.
+Our dentists are risk assessing all of their patients and will personally contact those that are high risk first.
 Please do not contact us to request an appointment as our reception team will only be able to book appointments for those patients who have initially been prioritised by a dentist.
-If you have an exam appointment already booked, we will let you know whether this is able to go ahead nearer the time.

 We understand that it is frustrating that we still can’t see patients as normal.
 As mentioned before, we feel very strongly that our patients and staffs safety is the most important consideration and we will continue to follow the guidelines dental practices have been given.
 Thank you once again for your patience and understanding.